Aluminum Model Toys: Round 2

-For a time, AMT kits were reissued by independent companies such as Stevens International and Model King, before AMT came solidly into the stable of Round 2, LLC of South Bend, Indiana in 2012.
+For a time, AMT kits were reissued by independent companies such as Stevens International and Model King, before AMT came solidly into the stable of Round 2 LLC of South Bend, Indiana in 2012.
 In an ironic turn that parallels other large companies, AMT now co-exists in the same organization alongside a revived MPC and Polar Lights.
 Ertl is still in the Round 2, LLC stable as Ertl Collectibles.

 Today, Round 2 is making a determined effort to recreate some of the 1960s glory of the model car business.
 Reissued classics such as the 1962 Buick Electra 225 and the 1961 Ford Galaxie Skyline kits are now available with many of the original features including whitewall tires, metal axles, chassis screws, and molded-in suspension detail.
 Often the same exact artwork as when the kits originally appeared is reproduced for the new boxes.
 These reissues cost about $20.00, which is not unreasonable based on the value of the dollar today versus the early 1960s.

 A few 1950s and 1960s models were reproduced and sold as promotionals featuring the sturdiness of the original 1960s promos in the late 1990s and early 2000s.
-These included the 1966 Ford Fairlaine GT/A (based on the new tool), the 1964 Ford Galaxie 500/XL hardtop (based on the original tool) and the 1953 and 1954 Corvettes.
+These included the 1966 Ford Fairlane GT/A (based on the new tool), the 1964 Ford Galaxie 500/XL hardtop (based on the original tool) and the 1953 and 1954 Corvettes.

 Today certain AMT kits and promotionals, especially models from the 1960s, command premium prices on the collector market.
 Typically, original muscle car promos such as Mustangs, Pontiac GTOs, Camaros and Chevelles command prices in the hundreds of dollars in mint, boxed original condition.
 Even full-size models of GM cars such as Chevrolet Impalas, Pontiac Bonnevilles and Grand Prixs also garner high prices.
 Such models, like the reissued kits, are easily obtainable through Internet auction sites such as eBay.